benjaminhayek/movieTracker/README.md

 # Movie Tracker
 This project allows users to sign in and save their favorite movies under their profile.
 It was made using The Movie DB API and Create-React-App.
+One of my favorite features of this project shows a 1.5 minute preview of a movie when you hover over the picture with your mouse.
+This app was designed based on Netflix's web design.

 ## Project Goals
 * Pull in movies from Movie DB API.